ChromeBee/Hall-Effect-Sensor-CAD-Mouse-Spacemouse/Springs/README.md

 -------------
 YouTube recommended a video on the IndyMower to me. https://youtu.be/UnKOp4rhu7I?si=PoE8raFwQZSphymA In this video Nicodem Bartnik used TPU springs as part of a bumper sensor.
 YouTube has been recommending a lot of TPU videos to me recently so I took the hint and tried to 3D print TPU springs for the mouse.
-When I was going through the original thought experiments prior to starting anything, I had considered using those small rubber bands that were popular about 10 years ago for making frendship bracelets and other such items.
+When I was going through the original thought experiments prior to starting anything, I had considered using those small rubber bands that were popular about 10 years ago for making friendship bracelets and other such items.

 The TPU spring I've come up with is printed flat and has a custom Wire holder (now TPU holder).